-Both leading and lagging MVAr are to be measured at the generator terminal (gross) and, if metered data is available, at the point of interconnection (net).
-If a generator's gross metered data does not reflect its ability to absorb MVArs from the power system, the net metered data at the point of interconnection may be submitted in addition to gross metered data to demonstrate the leading MVAr capability.
+Both leading Lagging and lagging Leading MVAr capability are to be measured at the generator terminal (gross) and, if metered data is available, at the point of interconnection (net).
+If generator terminal (gross) metering is not available, then Lagging and Leading MVAr capability are to be measured at the point of interconnection (net).
+If a generator's VSS Supplier's gross metered data does not reflect its ability to absorb MVArs from the power system, the net metered data at the point of interconnection may be submitted in addition to gross metered data only to demonstrate the Leading MVAr capability of the VSS Supplier, and will not be used as the basis of Leading MVAr compensation.

 Effective at the beginning of the 2010 test period, Lagging and Leading tests must be performed at the real power levels described in Table 3.1.
-For both the lagging and leading MVAr tests, the real power level within the defined range that is chosen shall be the exclusive decision of the generator.
+For both the Lagging and Leading MVAr tests, the real power level within the defined range that is chosen shall be the exclusive decision of the generator.